 Any time there is a change to your polling place, you will receive notice and a new voter information card at least 14 days before the election.
 Notice will also be posted at least once in the newspaper, no sooner than 30 days before, but no later than 7 days before the election.
-A polling place change will also be posted on our website, (www.voteindianriver.com).
+A polling place change will also be posted on the Elections office website, (www.voteindianriver.com).
 In case of an emergency and when time does not permit, the notice of the new polling place will be posted at the old polling place.
+(See sections 97.071 and 101.71, Florida Statutes)